stepanstipl/kore/doc/kore-development/clusterappman.md

 For any Clusterapp, the following simple steps add the capability:

-A chart for any required operator is added to the Helm Chart Repo A cluster app is defined in the clusterman with:
+A chart for any required operator is added to the Helm Chart Repo A cluster app is defined in the clusterappman with:
 - A CRD is added to the embedded manifests, templated with the correct parameters from the params configmap
 - An application resource is included with manifests when in cluster resources are created by the relevant CRD operator
 - A jsonpath? or another way to monitor arbitrary CRD status when required